The 10 Best Frozen Dog Treats

 Just combine some watermelon and water in a blender and then add some blueberries to make frozen watermelon blueberry dog treats.

-These treats are a great way to increase the water your dog consumes on a hot day, especially since watermelon is a high water content fruit.
+These treats are a great way to increase the water your dog consumes on a hot day, especially since watermelon is a high-water-content fruit.

 Frozen Peanut Butter Pumpkin Dog Treats